Do you feel like you struggle with things other people seem to find easy?

 ADHD is often misunderstood, leading to misconceptions and stigma surrounding the condition.

-Many people mistakenly believe that ADHD is simply a behavioural issue or a result of a lack of discipline.
+Many people mistakenly believe that ADHD is simply a behavioural issue or a lack of discipline.
 However, ADHD is a complex neurodevelopmental disorder with neurological and genetic origins.

 There are three main types of ADHD, each with its own set of symptoms and challenges: